degarashi/ModernPrimitive/README.md

 <img src="./doc_images/usage_deformable_cube_0.jpg" alt="" width="25%" /> <img src="./doc_images/usage_capsule_0.jpg" alt="" width="25%" />

 # Changelog
-## v0.0.24
+## v0.0.25
-- fixed texture stretching in UV-Evenly mode when objects are scaled
+- fixed an issue where the coordinates were not calculated correctly due to a memory release error in the ConvertTo(Primitive) operator

 ## Other
 [<ins>View all log</ins>](CHANGELOG.md)